fossfreedom/indicator-sysmonitor/README.md

-# Quick setup, suited to the desktop interfaces of at least GNOME, MATE and Budgie
+# Quick setup, suited to the desktop interfaces of at least GNOME, MATE, XFCE and Budgie

 ```Bash